Reasonable adjustments

 Anyone can ask for adjustments if they need them.
 But to have legal rights to reasonable adjustments, you will need to be defined as 'disabled' under the Equality Act 2010.
 This usually means how your condition affects you, not what your condition is.

-Ask the education/training provider (e.g. school/college) to:
+Ask the education or training provider (e.g. school or college) to:

-• make changes or adaptations to the way things are done, for example to make an exception or adjustment to a policy, rule, or practice.
+- make changes or adaptations to the way things are done, for example to make an exception or adjustment to a policy, rule, or practice.

-• provide extra aids or services, for example, extra staff assistance, a BSL interpreter, specialist equipment like an induction loop or an adapted keyboard.
+- provide extra aids or services, for example, extra staff assistance, a BSL interpreter, specialist equipment like an induction loop or an adapted keyboard.

 Citizens Advice has more information on their website about Showing you're disabled under the Equality Act (2010).

-Reasonable adjustments without an EHC plan
+Reasonable adjustments without an Education Health and Care (EHC) plan

 Reasonable adjustments with an EHC plan

-If you have an EHC Plan the provider and the Local Authority (LA) have certain legal duties to ensure that the provision set out in the EHC Plan is being delivered.
+If you have an EHC plan the provider and the Local Authority (LA) have certain legal duties to ensure that the provision set out in the EHC plan is being delivered.

-The LA provide a copy of your EHC Plan to your provider and your Case Officer can discuss with them how they can meet your needs and what provision you need in place including reasonable adjustments.
+The LA provide a copy of your EHC plan to your provider and your Case Officer can discuss with them how they can meet your needs and what provision you need in place including reasonable adjustments.

 Help to ask for adjustments or raise a concern